Dear Dr. Civitelli,

 I understand that you want a new job and you want it yesterday.
 Without knowing more about you other than what you have written above, I can tell you some strategies that tend to help job-seekers land jobs more quickly.

 1. First, read this article about things to do before you quit your job.

 2. Decide a job search focus.
 The more you can clarify what you want to do, the easier the rest of the job search process goes.
 Some people wish to pursue several different simultaneous goals to see which one gains traction but since you seem clear that speed is your top priority, I’d say it makes sense to identify your first choice focus and switch to the second one only if the first one doesn’t get results.
 See #3 for thoughts about which focus to pick.

 3. When your priority is landing a new job FAST, you’ll likely gain more traction with new employers when you pursue opportunities that match areas where you already have a successful track record.
 This means staying in the same industry or in the same general functional area of expertise or both.
 The single quickest way to generate interest in you is to explore job possibilities with your current employer’s business competitors (consult with an employment attorney if you signed a non-compete agreement).

-who is referred by an existing employee of an organization is 3-4 times more likely to be hired by that organization.
+4. The top method that employers use to fill jobs is employee referrals (source: Society for Human Resource Management).
 This means one of the best things you can do is communicate with everyone you know (including acquaintances) about what you are seeking.